microsoft/PSDocs/README.md

     }
 }

-# Call the document definition and generate markdown from an object
+# Call the document definition as a function to generate markdown from an object
-Invoke-PSDocument -Name 'Sample' -InputObject 'C:\';
+Sample -InputObject 'C:\';
 ```

 An example of the output generated is available [here](/docs/examples/Get-child-item-output.md).